-By seeking-and now presumably defending-this overbroad injunction, the Lawyers have likely breached their ethical duties under Rule 1.14 of the Texas Disciplinary Rules of Professional Conduct.
+Further, by seeking-and now presumably defending-this overbroad order, the Lawyers have likely breached their ethical duties under Rule 1.14 of the Texas Disciplinary Rules of Professional Conduct.
 Although that rule allows a lawyer to retain disputed funds from a client when there is a disagreement over fees, the lawyer has an obligation to promptly distribute the "undisputed portion."
 Tex.
-Disciplinary R. Prof'l Conduct 1.14(c).
-As comment 2 notes, a lawyer "may not hold funds to coerce a client into accepting the lawyer's contention" and "[t]he undisputed portion of the funds should be promptly distributed to those entitled to receive them by virtue of the representation."
-By seeking to prohibit the Clients from accessing even the undisputed portion of the settlement funds, the Lawyers have violated the spirit, if not the letter, of Rule 1.14.
+DISCIPLINARY R. PROF'L CONDUCT 1.14(c) & cmt.
+2. By seeking to prohibit the Clients from accessing even the undisputed portion of the settlement funds, the Lawyers have violated the spirit, if not the letter, of Rule 1.14.

-Although this is ultimately a matter of bar discipline beyond the scope of this Court's review, it highlights the overreach of this injunction and the unprincipled manner in which the Lawyers requested and the probate court granted this extraordinary relief.
-So while the Clients believe the injunction should be reversed in full, for the reasons discussed supra Section II, at the very least, this Court should reverse and remand to the probate court with instructions to immediately reform the temporary injunction so that only the disputed portion of the settlement funds (45%, plus any reimbursable expenses) is frozen pending arbitration.
+Although this is ultimately a matter of bar discipline beyond the scope of this Court's review, it highlights the probate court's overreach and the unprincipled manner in which the Lawyers requested and the probate court granted this extraordinary relief.
+So while the Clients believe the order should be reversed in full, for the reasons discussed supra Sections I & II, at the very least, this Court should grant mandamus and instruct the probate court to immediately reform the temporary injunction so that only the disputed portion of the settlement funds (45%, plus any reimbursable expenses) is frozen pending arbitration.